yuyu2172/chainercv-chainer-meetup/slides/main.md

 ---

-## ChainerCV's for reproducible research
+## ChainerCV for reproducible research

 - Reproduce performance on par with the ones reported in the original papers.
 - Document changes made from the original implementation.